beakbahama/log/docs/time-is-freedom.md

 m@whomanatee.org

-## References
+## Resources
 - [**Time is Money Inititive**](https://www.whitehouse.gov/briefing-room/statements-releases/2024/08/12/fact-sheet-biden-harris-administration-launches-new-effort-to-crack-down-on-everyday-headaches-and-hassles-that-waste-americans-time-and-money/): Discover more about the initiative led by Joe and Kamala aimed at reducing everyday headaches and hassles that waste time and money, enhancing the quality of life across the nation.
-- [**Global Institution**](https://whomanatee.org): Learn more about the GI plan designed to bring world peace, prosperity, and joy to all by pooling our resources, working less, doing more, and living amazing - where 'amazing' is not just a concept, but a reality accessible to everyone through the Global Institution.
+- [**Global Institution**](https://whomanatee.org): Explore the GI plan designed to bring world peace, prosperity, and joy to all by pooling our resources, working less, engaging in more meaningful work, and fostering a life that is truly amazing in every way.
+- **[Join Our Discussion Board](https://github.com/whomanatee/plan/discussions)**: We warmly invite Joe, Kamala, and all readers to actively participate in shaping the future with the Global Institution.
+Create a free GitHub account and join us on our GitHub discussion board.
+This platform is designed to foster robust discussions, allowing every participant to share insights, pose questions, and collaborate on innovative solutions.
+Your voices are crucial to our collective journey towards a brighter, more inclusive future.

 ## Updates
-> All dates in YYYY-MM-DD format
+> Significant updates are listed below, all dates in YYYY-MM-DD format.
+Minor tweaks can be found in the git history.
 - **2024-08-17**: Added the section *An Enduring Invitation*, added the section *A Reflection on Respect and Equality*, and updated the section *Alignment with the 'Time Is Money' Initiative.*
+- **2024-08-18**: Renamed *References* to *Resources* and added an invitation for Joe, Kamala, and all readers to join our GitHub discussion board.